The BPS holds an extensive collection of archival material, much of which is also available to the general public as well as to our members.

 If you would like to be involved as an interviewer or an interviewee, contact the archivist.

-All recordings (and some transcripts) are available for consultation by appointment at the History of Psychology Centre at the Society’s London office.
+All recordings (and some transcripts) are available for consultation by appointment at the History of Psychology Centre at our London office.

 For more information on recordings in the collection please see the archive catalogue.